-- Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of, at a minimum, partners and practice managers as a means of monitoring compliance with independence policies; and - An annual assessment of our firm's adherence with the PwC network's standard relating to independence.
+- Compliance testing of independence controls and processes; - Personal independence compliance testing of a random selection of partners and managerial practice staff as a means of monitoring compliance with independence policies; and - An annual assessment of our firm's adherence with the PwC network's standard relating to independence.

 The results of PwC South Africa monitoring and testing are reported to the firm's management on a regular basis with a summary reported to them on an annual basis.

-PwC South Africa has a Recognition and Accountability Framework (RAF) and supporting disciplinary policies and mechanisms in place that promote compliance with independence policies and processes, and that require any breaches of independence requirements to be reported and addressed.
+PwC South Africa has an Accountability Framework and supporting disciplinary policies and mechanisms in place that promote compliance with independence policies and processes, and that require any breaches of independence requirements to be reported and addressed.